How long will it take to fill in and submit the online form?

 Do I have to submit a Police Conduct Certificate together with my application?
 If you apply for a course that requires the submission of a Police Certificate of Conduct you will need the certificate in hand as certain details available on this certificate are to be included on the application form.
 The courses that have this requirement are indicated on the list of courses.

 Where and when do I have to submit my Police Conduct Certificate?
-You will be required to submit the original copy of your recent police conduct certificate (issued not more than 6 months before) to the Faculty Officer at the beginning of the academic year.
+You will be required to submit the original copy of your recent police conduct certificate (issued not more than 6 months before) to your home F/I/C/S's Officer in charge at the beginning of the academic year.

 I have previously been a UM student and now need to present a transcript to the Scholarships Unit because I have applied for a scholarship.
 Where do I get this from?
 You can get this from the Admissions and Records Office.
-To apply for a transcript fill in the online application form available at: http://www.um.edu.mt/registrar/recordsapplication and in the ‘Notes’ section of this form indicate that you have applied for a scholarship.
+To apply for a transcript fill in the apposite online form and in the ‘Notes’ section, indicate that you have applied for a scholarship.
 Bear in mind that more time is required by the Office to prepare transcripts for studies completed prior to 2003 as no electronic records were kept at the time.
 The deadline for submitting the transcript is determined by the Scholarships Unit.

 I would like to transfer my studies to UM for one semester/one year.
 How do I go about it?
 UM considers requests from visiting students as: Exchange Students if a formal agreement exists between the home university and UM Transfer Students if no formal agreement exists.
 For further information contact theInternational Office.